Exterior of the Carriage House Theater.

 Video or Video links of full songs, scenes or any promotional material from the show.

 If submitting by email, processing fee should be sent separately.
 A submission will not be reviewed or considered until processing fee is received.
 Checks may be mailed to the address below.
-Payments may also be made via PayPal.
-Use PiTCHSubmissions@FingerLakesMTF.com.
-Please include the title of your show in a note.
+Payments may also be made via PayPal, at the button below.